Data Types and Variables

 Property Names

 In order to use a property, you must first declare it with a name.
-The name of a property must match the following regular expression.
+The name of a property must match the regular expression that follows.

 $[A-Za-z_][A-Za-z0-9_]*